PhilippScheller/VisBayesOpt/inst/shinyApp/Rmd-docs/MboPlotOptPath.Rmd

 **MboPlotOptPath**

 **Description**
- The plot shows the surrogate model for the respective iteration.
+ The plot shows the surrogate model for the chosen iteration.

 **Interpretation**
-  * 1D search space: Shows the surrogate model in the top and the acquisition function in the bottom.
+  * 1D search space: Shows the graph of the surrogate model and the acquisition function (infill criterion).
-  * Higher dimensional search space: Shows the Partial Dependence Plot ([PDP])  (https://christophm.github.io/interpretable-ml-book/pdp.html) of the surrogate model.
-The PDP shows the influence of the chosen search space component on the prediction of $\hat y^{(i)}$ at the current iteration $i$.
+  * Higher dimensional search space: Shows the Partial Dependence Plot [PDP](https://christophm.github.io/interpretable-ml-book/pdp.html) of the surrogate model with regards to the chosen search space component.
+At iteration $i$, the marginal effect of the chosen search space component on the predicted outcome $\hat y^{(i)}$ of the surrogate model at iteration $i$ is computed and displayed.

 **How to use**
-  * Identify the influnce of a feature on the prediction of $\hat y^{(i)}$: If the PDP shows a decreasing function at iteration $i$ we can say that for larger values of the chosen search space component the predicted $y$ value decreases.
+  * Identify the influence of a search space component on the prediction of $\hat y^{(i)}$: A partial dependence plot can show whether the relationship between the target and a search space component is linear, monotonic or more complex.
-  * Identify quality of surrogate at single iteration: If the PDP shows a constant at iteration $i$ the search space component under review does not influence $\hat y^{(i)}$ thus the surrogate might not be suited for this problem.

 **Modifications**
   * $highlight\_iter$: We can set $highlight\_iter$ in the sidebar panel if we are interested in a specific iteration to be highlighted.